 Cover the bleach paste with a plastic material so that it can stay wet for a longer period.
 This should take another ten minutes or longer depending on the extent of the mold invasion.

 Once the solution has seeped into the surface, remove the plastic cover and scrub thoroughly.
 Do not overlook the walls, door, and handles.
 Rinse and reapply the cleaning solution to clear any remaining mold.
 Finally, rinse and inspect closely to see if the entire mold is gone.
 Using the best grout sealer for shower will make your life easier.
+You can easily get rid ff mold in shower grout.

 Rinse off the surface with a spray of hot water.
 This should only be done once you’re convinced the operation has been a success.